 Ultrasound Sensor: These sensors generate sound waves at high frequencies; the received echo indicates an object is interrupted.
 Ultrasound sensors can also be used for distance measurement.

 Photoresistor: Photoresistor is a light sensor, but it can still be utilized as a sensor of proximity.
 If an object approaches the sensor, the number of light changes, which changes the resistance of the Photoresistor.
 This is detectable and processable.

 Tactile Sensor is a device specifying an object’s contact.
 Often used in everyday objects such as elevator buttons and lamps, which dim or brighten by touching the base, a tactile sensor allows the robot to touch and feel.
 These sensors are used to measure applications and gently interact with the environment.
 It can be sorted into two principal types: Touch Sensor and Force Sensor.

 a) Touch Sensor or Contact Sensor: Touch Sensor is capable of sensing and detecting sensor and object touch.
 Some of the commonly used simple devices are micro-switches, limit switches, etc. These sensors are mostly used for robots to avoid obstacles.
 When these sensors hit an obstacle, it triggers a task for the robot, which can be reversed, turned, switched on, stopped, etc.

-b) Force Sensor: Force sensor is included to calculate the forces of several functions, such as machine loading & unloading, material handling and so on, performed by a robot.
+b) Force Sensor: Force sensor is included in calculating the forces of several functions, such as machine loading & unloading, material handling, and so on, performed by a robot.
 This sensor will also be a better assembly process to check problems.

 5. Temperature Sensor

-Temperature sensors are used to detect surrounding temperature change.
-It is based on the principle of voltage difference change for a temperature change this voltage change will provide the surrounding temperature equivalent.
+Temperature sensors are used to detect the surrounding temperature change.
+It is based on the principle of voltage difference change for a temperature change; this voltage change will provide the surrounding temperature equivalent.
 Temperature sensing applications include air temperature, surface temperature, immersion temperature.

 6. Navigation and Positioning Sensors